-Article 11 Research
+Article 12 Market Research

-- 11.1.
-Market research should not employ method that in any way discredit, or reduce public trust in the industry.
-This requirement applies in any case, whether the research is being conducted by marketing company or other organizations acting on its behalf. - 11.2.
-Devious or coercive methods to influence respondents are prohibited. - 11.3.
-Member Company shall not pay any fees to respondents for market research conducted directly by Member Company. - 11.4.
-Pharmacy Survey for gathering information regarding prescription data of individual HCP is not allowed, unless gathered by a third party whose line business is in market research.
+12.1 Market research should not employ method that in any way discredit or reduce public trust in the industry.
+This requirement applies in any case, whether the research is being conducted by marketing company or other organizations acting on its behalf.

+- 12.2 Devious or coercive methods to influence respondents are prohibited. - 12.3 Member Company shall not pay any fees to respondents for market research conducted directly by Member Company. - 12.4 Pharmacy Survey for gathering information regarding prescription data of individual HCP is not allowed, unless gathered by a third party whose line business is in market research.
 The survey report shall be in aggregate.
 The data collection shall not violate any third party's confidential information or anti-trust law and regulation.
 See Q&A 5.

-Article 12 Communication to Public
+Article 13 Communication to Public

-- 12.1.
-Unless stipulated otherwise by Competent Authorities, prescription pharmaceutical product may only be promoted and advertised to the HCP and shall not be advertised to the general public. - 12.2.
-Member Company should not place articles or advertorials in the mass media to promote prescription pharmaceutical product or for the purpose of encouraging the general public to request the prescription pharmaceutical product through their physician. - 12.3.
-Member Company is allowed to have official public website limited to Member Company profile and/or disease awareness of therapeutic area. - 12.4.
-Member Company may conduct a disease awareness or public health campaign with no promotion in nature. - 12.5.
-Member Company must prohibit their employees from using any prescription pharmaceutical product name, generic name, image, logo, tag line, and other product information, in their social media for any reason.
+- 13.1 Unless stipulated otherwise by Competent Authorities, prescription pharmaceutical product may only be promoted and advertised to the HCP and shall not be advertised to the public. - 13.2 Member Company should not place articles or advertorials in the mass media to promote prescription pharmaceutical product or for the purpose of encouraging the public to request the prescription pharmaceutical product through their physician. - 13.3 Member Company can have official public website limited to Member Company profile and/or disease awareness of therapeutic area. - 13.4 Member Company may conduct a disease awareness or public health campaign with no promotion in nature. - 13.5 Member Company must prohibit their employees from using any prescription pharmaceutical product name, generic name, image, logo, tag line, and other product information, in their social media for any reason.
 Example of social media includes but not limited to Facebook, Twitter, You Tube, LinkedIn, etc.